nicocossiom/IngenieriaProtocolos/docfx_project/server/index.md

-# Client CLI Documentation
+# Server CLI Documentation

-This is the documentation for the client CLI of UDPChat.
+This is the documentation for the server CLI of UDPChat.

-This CLI can be used to connect to a server, register, login, send messages, etc.
+This CLI launches a server that can be used for the UDPChat client.

 ## How to use